 There is something so magical about the idea of tiny magical fairies flittering around a garden.
 And recently, fairy gardens have become a cute and trendy garden accessory.
+There are even fairy door trails across Ontario!
 The thought of making a fairy garden can seem overwhelming for folks who aren’t avid gardeners.
 However, the truth is that these little gardens are easy to make and they don’t have to be expensive to put together.
 Here’s how you can get started.

 And if your child isn’t interested in fairies?
 No problem!
 Try building a little farm garden, complete with a red barn and little animals.
 Have a fan of dinosaurs?
 A garden makes an awesome landscape for dinosaurs to roam around in.
 Take inspiration from your child’s interests to create a custom garden.

 Fairy gardens don’t have to be expensive and complicated for children to love them.
 With only $20 and a little creativity it is possible to make an engaging outdoor space for a child.
 After all, the magic of these tiny gardens is how they open up a child’s imagination.